groves/groves.github.io/content/posts/why_ate.md

 ---
 title: "Why ate?"
 date: 2022-10-10T15:23:07-04:00
-draft: true
+draft: false
 summary: 'Have you heard the good news about hyperlinks?'
 ---

 My name is Charlie Groves and I have a stunning confession to make:
-I have written a [terminal pager] in 2022.
+I wrote a [terminal pager] in 2022.

 [terminal pager]: https://en.wikipedia.org/wiki/Terminal_pager